hpi-bp1819-naumann/shift-detector/docs/source/checks/lda.rst

     The default value is True.

-``ldavis``:
+``display_interactive``:
     This parameter expects a boolean.
-It indicates whether an interactive pyLDAvis plot should be provided as it is relatively ressource-intensive to compute.
+It indicates whether an interactive pyLDAvis plot should be provided as it is relatively ressource-intensive to generate.

     The default value is True.